Preserving Falmouth's Heritage The Falmouth Historical Society

 be added soon!

-According to tax records, the farmhouse and a barn were built by Humphrey Merrill Jr. near the western end of present-day Woods Road about 1812.
-Over the next 150 years, it served the Leighton and Axelsen families before Dr. & Mrs. David Andrews took ownership and lived in the home until 2004 when they donated the building to the Society.
+In January 1774, the Proprietors of Falmouth granted a 75½ acre lot at the western end of present-day Woods Road to Humphrey Merrill Jr., a yeoman of Falmouth.
+He built his farmstead and land records show him living there in 1804.
+According to oral history, the house was badly damaged or destroyed in a fire.
+Humphrey or his son, Israel, rebuilt the farmhouse around 1820.
+The farm was purchased by the Leightons in 1848 and remained in that family for the next 114 years.
+Dr. & Mrs. David Andrews took ownership in 1999 and lived in the home until 2004 when they donated the building to the Society.
 The house was moved to its present location in 2005.
-After connecting to utilities, repointing the chimneys, landscaping, and repairing and repainting the interior, the home became The Falmouth Heritage Museum.
+After connecting to utilities, repointing the chimneys, landscaping, and repairing and repainting the interior, thehome became The Falmouth Heritage Museum.
 It was first opened to the public on June 14, 2008.
+Click here for a more complete history of the Leighton Homestead.

 In the Spring of 2015, board members, society members and town representatives met with then Maine Archives and Museums Director and Falmouth resident Erin Bishop.
 Dr. Bishop led attendees through a strategic planning session to help us reaffirm our mission and better define our direction.
 After much discussion, the board determined that the best use of our museum property would be as an office/exhibition space in which our collections and research could be on the first floor of a handicap-accessible building.
-With the generosity of our membership. we were able to install a new heating/cooling system.
-Additionally, with a lot of volunteer help, our collections were all moved to the 60 Woods Road location.
+With a lot of volunteer help, our collections were all moved to the 60 Woods Road location.
 Over the winter months, dedicated volunteers arranged our collections.

 Genealogical Research